emmajhudgins/capt_recapt_maldives/README.md

 * turtles_2016_2019.R uses green and hawksbill photo ID capture histories (files *gr_covid.csv* for greens and *hk_covid.csv* for hawksbills) and MARK software through the RMARK interface to fit a series of capture-recapture population models via robust design analysis

-* plotting_script.R plots outputted figures 2-4 based on data in *greens - Table 1.csv* and *hawksbills - Table 1.csv*.
+* plotting_script.R plots outputted figures 2-4 based on data in *greens - Table 1.csv*, *hawksbills - Table 1.csv*, and *survival.csv*.
 Figure 1 was created using google sheets on *Sea turtle populations - Sex_size.csv*.